plashchynski/crono/README.md

 #### Create Job

-Crono can use Active Job jobs in `app/jobs/`.
+Crono can use Active Job jobs from `app/jobs/`.
 The only requirements is that the `perform` method should take no arguments.

 Here's an example of a test job: app/jobs/test_job.rb